 I am a freelance baseball writer living in Corvallis, Oregon.
-In truth, for the past 30 years I have been mainly a computer professional by day, but this site is devoted to the rest of my life.
+For the past 30 years I have been mainly a computer professional by day, but this site is devoted to the my sidelight.
 I spent my childhood in Connecticut, my college years in New York and several years in Rhode Island and Massachusetts before moving to Oregon in 1993.
 I am now happily joined by Jane, Maya, Drew, Cassius and Ivy in the idyllic/rainy Pacific Northwest.

-In 2012 the University of Nebraska Press published Pitching, Defense and Three-Run Homers, a book on the 1970 Baltimore Orioles that I co-edited.
-That same year, SABR published Red Sox Baseball in the Days of Ike and Elvis, a book I co-edited with Bill Nowlin.
+In 2014 the University of Nebraska Press published The Great Eight, a book I edited on the 1975 Cincinnati Reds.
 In 2010, UNP published my biography of Joe Cronin, which you can read more about by clicking on the book above.
-The other images are for two books I co-wrote in the past, and a more extensive list of articles I have published.
+The other images are for other books I published in the past, and a more extensive list of articles I have published.

-A book with Dan Levitt (my co-author on Paths To Glory) on baseball general managers, tentatively due out in 2015.
+COMING SOON: A book with Dan Levitt (my co-author on Paths To Glory) on baseball general managers, due out in 2015.

 Founder and director of the Baseball Biography Project, which aims to research, write, edit, and publish a biographical article on tens of thousands of baseball players and personages.
 See our web site.

 Past president of Northwest Chapter of SABR (2003-2004).

 Received (with Dan Levitt) the 2004 Sporting News-SABR Baseball Research Award for the book Paths to Glory.

 Received 2010 McFarland-SABR Baseball Research Award for "A Tale of Two Umpires," published in Baseball Research Journal 38.